 The output devices are the indications or results that occur due to input events from outside the microcontroller.
-Examples of output devices are LCD, LED, Motors, Seven segment displays, Buzzer, Relays etc.
+Examples of output devices are LCD, Touch screen, LED, Motors, Seven segment displays, Buzzer, Relays, etc.

 The bus controller is a communication device that transfers data between the components inside an embedded system.
 Some of the bus controllers are Serial Buses (I2C, SPI, SMBus etc.), RS232, RS485 and Universal Serial Bus.

 To store the data and deal with memory management, memory devices like flash and SD card, EEPROM is required.
 Some of the memories used in the embedded system are Non-Volatile RAM, Volatile RAM, DRAM (Dynamic Random Access Memory) etc.

 Software components are essential building blocks of embedded systems.
 Embedded software (sometimes called as firmware) written for Device drivers, Operating system, Application Software, Error handling, and debugging software.